Homeschool mama, years of parenting and homeschooling responsibilities occupy your attention.

 Who were you before you were a mother?

-Don’t let go of who you were before you were a mother.
-What occupied your spare time before you had a family?
-What activities did you love?
+- What occupied your spare time before you had a family?

 We don’t care that others downhill ski in the winter months and that we might be the only family in town that doesn’t.
-We don’t care that some think our interest in finishing a Goodreads reading list is boring.
-No place I’d rather be on a weekend evening than reading a book with a glass of wine.

 Just as important as acknowledging our interests is acknowledging our internal experiences.

-Over time, when we have repeatedly listened to our internal world, we know who we are and what we’re about and we know what we’re not.
+Over time, when we have repeatedly listened to our internal world, we know who we are and what we’re about and we also know what we’re not.

-• We become familiar with our internal thought and emotional landscapes.
+- We become familiar with our internal thought and emotional landscapes.

 Who are you when you don’t care what other people think of you?

 Instead of trying to be what we understand others expect of us, we need to let ourselves just be.
 Trying to be what others need us to be isn’t real.
-We can be us without requiring others’ approval.
+We can be ourselves without requiring others’ approval.

 Keep learning, keep paying attention, and keep growing.